 NOTE: All registration fees represent the cost of a boat registration per year, regardless of whether the state offers registrations that do not expire for two or three years.
-States use different size parameters to break up the vessel classes, however most states use four classes: Class A (small boats: approximately less than 16 feet overall length), Class I (medium boats: approximately 16 to less than 26 feet length overall), Class II (larger boats: approximately 26 to less than 40 feet length overall), and Class III (extra-large boats: greater than 40 feet length overall).
+States use different size parameters to break up the vessel classes, however most states use four classes: Class A (small boats: approximately less than 16 feet overall length), Class I (medium boats: approximately 26 to less than 40 feet length overall), and Class III (extra-large boats: greater than 40 feet length overall).